for-alisia/skeleton/README.md

    }
    ```

-   Or we can create .browserslist file and put the list of browsers there
+   Or we can create .browserslist file and put the list of browsers there (I like this approach more)

    ```
     > 0.5%